3504 N Jackie Ln

 Bottom line

 A clear NO — and the new params make it even clearer why.
 The monthly fits comfortably (~$1,990, $510 under $2,500) and the cash fits with the largest cushion on the board (~$22k left).
 None of that matters: the county values this 720-sqft 1958 cottage at $234,400 and the seller wants $359,900 — a 54% / ~$125,500 premium, the widest list-vs-assessed gap of any candidate.
-You’d close ~$125k underwater on day one, for the smallest house on the board (720 sqft, 2bd/1ba) at $500/sqft, the worst price-per-foot anywhere in the search.
+You’d close ~$125k underwater on day one, for the second-smallest house on the board (720 sqft, 2bd/1ba — only Broxon’s 625 sqft is smaller) at a steep $500/sqft.
 Affordability is a red herring here — the payment “works” only because the assessed value (and thus the exempted tax) is so low, which is the county telling you the house is cheap while the seller prices it like it’s expensive.
 The only path is a cut into the mid-$200s (toward assessed), where the cheap 0.61% levy would make it a genuine bargain.
 At $359,900 it’s the easiest pass of the batch on value.